cuckoosandbox/cuckoo/docs/book/src/usage/utilities.rst

 Mac OS X Bootstrap scripts
 ==========================

+.. deprecated:: 2.0-rc2
+    These files will be moved elsewhere in an upcoming update and so should any documentation that references these scripts.

 A couple of bootstrap scripts used for Mac OS X analysis are located in *utils/darwin* folder, they are used to bootstrap the guest and host system for Mac OS X malware analysis.